 "Dude that's a mother lode of greenies!"
 Mercury cheered drunkenly, followed by his hiccups.

 With a whistle of her own Jack replied with a smirk, "Isn't that a lot to pay for advance?
-I take it there's a high risk in this and something verrryy important" when she picked up the file and opened its content, the picture of a young girl between the ages of thirteen and fifteen holding up a board of numbers stood out to her.
+I take it there's a high risk in this and something verrryy important", when she took the file and opened it, the picture of a young girl between thirteen and fifteen holding up a board of numbers jumped out at her.

-Even in the dimness, she could tell the girl had long black hair, almond shaped but hooded brown eyes surrounded by dark circles and pale skin.
-Purple bruises seemed to be cover areas of her face and neck.
-What she found odd was that the girl wore a hospital gown and on close inspection in the back view where her hair was pushed aside, a bar code was etched across the back of her neck.
-Instantly doubt filled her mind and Jack restrained herself from jumping into interrogation.
-Her weak grey eyes briefly glanced over the personal details but very little information was left intact like age, gender and a brief background but no details on parents or family history.
+Even in the dimness, she could tell the girl had long black hair, almond shaped brown eyes surrounded by dark circles and pale skin.
+Purple bruises covered her face and neck.
+A second image revealed the back of her neck with her hair pushed aside; a bar code was etched across the skin.
+Doubt filled her mind and Jack restrained herself from jumping into interrogation.
+Her grey eyes briefly glanced over the personal details but very little information was left intact like age, gender and a brief background but no details on parents or family history.
 A great few sections were marked out with black lines, censoring out what could be valuable information.

 Guiverro seemed to sense her doubt and discomfort; he leaned in closer "Ask no questions.
 Get it done.
 Failure to comply or deliver may have dire consequences"

-When Jack finally lifted her head to throw a barrage of questions at him he was nowhere in sight.
+When Jack finally looked up to throw a barrage of questions at him he was nowhere in sight.
 The typical uncanny mysterious disappearing act.
-Seriously it was bad enough such disappearing acts were old fashioned in movies, people had to find a way of doing it in real life too.
+Seriously it was bad enough such disappearing acts were old fashioned in movies that people had to find a way of doing it in real life too.
 Mercury strained his neck to glance into the file.

 Mercury gaped at it in a mix of disgust and horror "Holy mother of…"